 If you're not creating a legacy bootable backup, and if you have no intention of installing macOS onto your backup volume, there are two simple options for encrypting the backup:

 - New backup: Erase the backup volume as APFS Encrypted in Disk Utility.

 - Existing backup: Right-click on the APFS-formatted volume in the Finder and choose the option to encrypt the volume.
-(Note: If there is a folder on the volume named "System" move that to the Trash first.
-If Finder fails with an "Internal error", you'll have to erase the volume as APFS Encrypted in Disk Utility instead).
+(Note: If this backup was previously part of a full system backup, Finder will fail with an "Internal error", or indicate "This disk has macOS users".
+If you see that message, you'll have to erase the volume as APFS Encrypted in Disk Utility instead).

 Legacy Bootable Backup: Enabling encryption on a volume that contains (or will contain) an installation of macOS

 If your goal is to create a legacy bootable backup that is encrypted, use the following procedure:

 - Follow CCC's documentation to properly format the destination volume.
 Choose APFS as the format, do not format the volume as encrypted.

 - Use CCC to back up your startup disk to the unencrypted destination volume.
 [Big Sur (and later OS) users, use the Legacy Bootable Backup Assistant]

 - Reboot your Mac while holding down the Option key (Intel Macs) or the Power key (Apple Silicon Macs) and choose your backup disk as the startup disk.